ringcentral/ringcentral-api-docs/docs/team-messaging/add-ins/creation.md

-# Building a RingCentral Add-in
+# Building a RingCentral Notification Add-in

+!!! alert "Notification add-ins currently in BETA"
+    There are some issues currently impacting the developer experience around the creation of notification add-ins.
+Specifically, it is difficult to install add-ins into the Developer sandbox.
+Therefore, we recommend waiting to begin development until October 28, 2021 when developers will be able to install add-ins via the Developer Console.

-A RingCentral Add-in is a specialized app type intended to help developers deliver messages to the teams into which these apps are installed, in response to events and triggers that happen outside of RingCentral.
+A RingCentral notification add-in is a specialized app type intended to help developers deliver messages to the teams into which these apps are installed, in response to events and triggers that happen outside of RingCentral.

-A simple example of an add-in that most developers can quickly grok is the Github app that posts a message to team whenever a pull request is submitted to a github respository.
+A simple example of a notification add-in that most developers can quickly grok is the Github app that posts a message to team whenever a pull request is submitted to a github respository.

-## Add-in features
+## Notification add-in features

-1. Add-ins are promoted directly within RingCentral's desktop client to help customers find and install them.
+1. Notification add-ins are promoted directly within RingCentral's desktop client to help customers find and install them.
-2. Add-ins optionally post interactive message elements allowing users to take action directly on a message without ever having to leave the RingCentral app.
+2. Notification add-ins optionally post interactive message elements allowing users to take action directly on a message without ever having to leave the RingCentral app.
-3. Add-ins can optionally provide users with the means to install the app from within the RingCentral desktop client via an embedded iframe.
+3. Notification add-ins can optionally provide users with the means to install the app from within the RingCentral desktop client via an embedded iframe.

-## Creating an add-in
+## Creating a notification add-in

-When creating an app, first select the "RingCentral Add-in" app type.
+When creating an app, first select the "Notification add-in" app type.

 ![Add-in app type](./addin-app-type.png)

-Creating an add-in is identical in most respects to [creating an app](../../../basics/create-app/) of any other type.
-Add-ins do however have a few additional fields that need to be populated by the developer in order to deliver their functionality as designed and intended.
+Creating a notification add-in is identical in most respects to [creating an app](../../../basics/create-app/) of any other type.
+Notification add-ins do however have a few additional fields that need to be populated by the developer in order to deliver their functionality as designed and intended.

 ### App preferences